MirjamC/xml-workshop/10_tei_BS.md

 Great! we now have all the chapters in order, and numbered.
 However, this is not the most readable output.

-## Saving the chapters to disk

 Printing to the output is great for prototyping, but to make sure the extracted data can be used for further analysis and to keep the workspace a bit uncluttered it is best to save the extracted content to file.
 This can be done chapter for chapter or by creating one larger file containting a chapter per row.

 ```{admonition} Exercise
 :class: attention